 If you don’t agree with a woman’s opinions, you should suggest on live TV that she be violently choked.
-That’s what MSNBC host Nicolle Wallace said about White House press secretary Sarah Sanders while bemoaning the lack of civility in politics.
+That’s what MSNBC shrew Nicolle Wallace said about White House press secretary Sarah Sanders while bemoaning the lack of civility in politics.

 “How do you resist the temptation to run up and wring her neck?”
 Wallace asked while making a choking gesture with her hands.